Hopkins Center for the Arts' 2019-2020 season

 - Box Office Hours: Tuesday - Saturday Noon - 6pm

-If interested in purchasing tickets to 3 or more concerts, select a package (using the link for a printable order form) or by calling the Box Office at 952-979-1111 and take advantage of the opportunity to save 15% or more.
+Save 15% or more by purchasing tickets to 3 or more concerts.
+Select a package (using the link for a printable order form) or by calling the Box Office at 952-979-1111.

 The Peterson Family Christmas Show – “Count Your Blessings”